-Rather than risking your life by messing with electricity, you should seek a professional licensed electrical contractor (electrician).
+Rather than risking your life by messing with electricity, you should always seek a professional licensed electrical contractor (electrician).
 However, how can you tell if an electrician is qualified for the job?
 And how can you know whether they have completed the job in a safe manner?

 What Is an Electrical Safety Certificate?